You are given a string s

 Output: 2

-Explanation: There are 5 ways to split "aacaba" and 2 of them are good.
+Explanation: There are 5 ways to split "aacaba"

 ("a", "acaba") Left string and right string contains 1 and 3 different letters respectively.